shrutiijainn11/Data-Structures-and-Algortithms/README.md

 ### 9. Binary Search
 - **Purpose:** Efficiently finds the position of a target value in a sorted array.
 - **Method:**
-  - Initialize left and right pointers.
+  - Initialize left and right poin